 The suitability of physical habitat for salmonid spawning is largely a function of the availability of clean, coarse gravel for constructing redds, favorable depths, and suitable flow velocities.
 The suitability of physical habitat for salmonid rearing is largely a function of water depth, flow velocity, and the availability and type of cover.
 Instream flow potentially affects all these habitat characteristics and often affects the availability of suitable habitat.
-Habitat suitability for spawning and rearing were analyzed using weighted usable area (WUA) curves developed by USFWS and others from results of field studies and hydraulic modeling (see Appendix 11K).
+Habitat suitability for spawning and rearing were analyzed using WUA curves developed by USFWS and others from results of field studies and hydraulic modeling (Appendix 11K).

 Spawning Habitat Weighted Usable Area

-Spawning habitat WUA for steelhead in the Sacramento River was determined USFWS (2003a, 2006) in the same manner that it was determined for winter-run, fall-run and late fall–run, except that HSC previously determined for steelhead in the American River (USFWS 2003b) were used in developing the Sacramento River steelhead WUA curves (see Appendix 11K, Section 2, Methods).
+Spawning habitat WUA for steelhead in the Sacramento River was determined USFWS (2003a, 2006) in the same manner that it was determined for winter-run, fall-run and late fall–run, except that HSC previously determined for steelhead in the American River (U.S. Fish and Wildlife Service 2003b) were used in developing the Sacramento River steelhead WUA curves (Appendix 11K).
 The spawning distribution of steelhead is uncertain, but most spawning is assumed to occur in the upper three segments (Segments 6, 5, and 4), where most salmon spawning occurs and where temperature conditions are most suitable.

-To evaluate the effects of Alternatives 1, 2, and 3 on steelhead spawning habitat, steelhead spawning WUA was estimated for CALSIM II flows during the November through April spawning and incubation period under Alternatives 1, 2, and 3 and the NAA in the same three segments of the Sacramento River that were used for winter-run, spring-run and late fall–run.
+To evaluate the effects of Alternatives 1, 2, and 3 on steelhead spawning habitat, steelhead spawning WUA was estimated for CALSIM II flows during the November through February spawning period under Alternatives 1, 2, and 3 and the NAA in the same three segments of the Sacramento River that were used for winter-run, spring-run and late fall–run.

-There are few notable differences in steelhead mean spawning WUA between Alternative 1–3 and the NAA in any of the river segments.
+There are few notable differences in steelhead mean spawning WUA between Alternative 1–3 and the NAA in any of the river segments (Table 11K-15 and Table 11K-17).
 In fact, each segment has only one change >5%: a reduction in spawning WUA of 6% to 10% under Alternative 3 for February of Above Normal Water Years.
 These results indicate that Alternatives 1, 2, and 3 would have minor effects on steelhead spawning WUA in the Sacramento River.

 Rearing Habitat Weighted Usable Area

-Rearing habitat WUA for steelhead was not estimated directly by U.S. Fish and Wildlife Service (2005b), but was modeled using the rearing WUA curves obtained for late fall–run Chinook salmon, in the same three Sacramento River segments that were used for the winter-run, fall-run and late fall–run spawning and rearing habitat WUA studies (USFWS 2003a, 2005b).
+Rearing habitat WUA for steelhead was not estimated directly by U.S. Fish and Wildlife Service (2005b), but was modeled using the rearing WUA curves obtained for late fall–run Chinook salmon, in the same three Sacramento River segments that were used for the winter-run, fall-run and late fall–run spawning and rearing habitat WUA studies (U.S. Fish and Wildlife Service 2003a, 2005b).
 The validity of using the late fall–run Chinook salmon WUA curves to characterize Central Valley steelhead rearing habitat is uncertain.
 For this analysis, fry are defined as fish less than 60 mm, and juveniles are young fish (young-of-year) greater than 60 mm.

 To estimate changes in rearing WUA that would result from Alternatives 1, 2, and 3, the late fall–run fry and juvenile WUA curves developed for each of the three river segments was used with mean monthly CALSIM II flow estimates for corresponding river segments under Alternatives 1, 2, and 3 and the NAA during the rearing periods for steelhead fry (February through May) and juveniles (year-round) in the Sacramento River (Table 11A-8 in Appendix 11A).